Have you encountered a blue screen of death error on your computer, and it points to an NTOSKRNL.exe as the root cause of the problem?

 A message log would be available for you to view to see if there are any problems with your RAM.
-If the results came back and your RAM has problems, it is best that you replace it as soon as possible.
+If the results come back and your RAM has issues, you should replace it as soon as possible.

 Method 3: Run SFC File Checker on Your Computer

-To fix this, you can use SFC scan command to check for corrupted system files and attempt in repairing it.
+To fix this, you can use the SFC scan command to check for corrupted system files and attempt to repair them.